-Welcome to Florida Entomologist, the first long-published, referreed, natural science journal on the Internet.
-Florida Entomologist is also:
+Welcome to Florida Entomologist, the first refereed, natural science journal on the Internet.

-- the first journal to be freely accessible on BioOne
+the first freely accessible journal hosted by BioOne

-Florida Entomologist is the official journal of the Florida Entomological Society.
-Volumes 1–3 were published under the name The Florida Buggist.
+Florida Entomologist is the official journal of the Florida Entomological Society (FES).
+Volumes 1–3 were published under the name Florida Buggist.
 The Florida Entomological Society still produces the traditionally printed version of Florida Entomologist, but you can also view, search, or print any article published since June 1917 by accessing online files.
-Web access is made possible by the Society’s electronic publication project begun in 1993 (see below for more details).
+Web access was made possible by the Society’s electronic publication project begun in 1993 (see below for more details).

 FES's electronic publication project